Mee42/GumboScript/docs/how-to-install.md

 ```
 This works the exact same

 Absolute directories are all based around the `C` drive.
-They must start with `C:/` and it will be the same regardless of current directory
+They must start with `C:\` and it will be the same regardless of current directory
 ```
 C:\Windows\Users\other_user>notepad C:\Windows\Users\username\Desktop\file.txt
 ```